kjosib/kjosib.github.io/voice/index.md

 Consonant Sharpness/Flatness and vowel brightness/dullness

 "The tip of the tongue; the lips and the teeth..." vs. alveolar ridge

+At this point, there are probably things that might not sound like your local fem speech community.
+As you continue to participate and identify with them, you'll likely pick up on microbehaviors naturally over time.
+But if you want to accelerate that process, consider:

+* Intonation / pitch contours
+* Vowel elongation
+* Tempo Variance
+* Crispness of enunciation and articulation
+* Syllable separation

+I'm not telling you how to dial these in; just they are some things you can listen for to enhappify your voice.

 Prosody elements:
 * Bouncy vs. step-function/monotone (glissando vs. staccato)